WGC2022 Session Information

 The IGU Committees and Task Forces will manage and lead the more technical part of the 28th World Gas Conference through the Call for Papers process and are responsible for selecting the most relevant innovations.
 The chosen authors will be given the opportunity to present at either an Industry Insight or a Technology and Innovation session.
 To find out more about the Committees, please click here.

-Below is further information on the different sessions.
+Further information on the different sessions below.

 Taking place in the Conference Area with 8 concurrent sessions, the Industry Insight sessions focus on the latest technical innovations as well as relevant commercial and strategic issues.